Kluster-Issue-Tracking-Engine/kite/packages/backend/docs/API.md

 The Konflux Issues Dashboard will function like a car dashboard - a centralized place to view and monitor issues (Specifically issues related to building and shipping applications in Konflux).

+---

 ## Authentication & Authorization

-The API will use Kubernetes RBAC for namespace-based access control.
+The API will use Kubernetes RBAC for namespace-based access control (**Work In Progress**).
 Users must have access to the Kubernetes namespace to interact with issues in that namespace.

+---

 ## Data Models